facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 It is a decision system.

 Spending, income timing, taxes, and investment structure do not operate independently.
-Each choice affects the others.
-When these elements are managed separately, unintended consequences follow.
+Each decision affects the others.
+When managed separately, even well-intentioned choices can work against each other.

-The Retirement Income Coordination Framework™ was developed to align these moving parts into one integrated structure.
+The Retirement Income Coordination Framework™ aligns these moving parts into a single, integrated structure.

-Because retirement outcomes are driven less by market performance and more by disciplined coordination.
+Because retirement outcomes are driven less by market performance—and more by disciplined coordination over time.

 The Coordination Problem